 Around 300 cases of Legionnaires’ disease are reported annually in Illinois, according to public health officials.
 However, 2015 and 2016 have proven to be particularly alarming due to the number of actual deaths and the various places where outbreaks have taken place.

-Luckily, that is not the case in UK as water quality testing kits are readily available, affordable, and easy to use.
+Luckily, that is not the case in UK as water quality testing kits are readily available, and easy to use.
 Different testing kits are available for a range of water sources and all analysis is done in a UKAS accredited laboratory.
 The results come with a detailed interpretation from the lab personnel and technical service team.
 You will be informed of the appropriate course of action in the event that any legionella bacteria are detected.
 If no legionella are found, then you will be provided with a certificate as proof.
 For this reason, it is easy for employers and business owners to ensure the safety of water facilities.
 With regular risk assessment and water quality testing, they can prevent exposure to hazardous substances.

 The case of Red Roof Inn in Danville is an example of how dangerous Legionnaire’s disease can be.
 It can impact your business and most of all put the health of your customers at risk.